robotics-upo/OCELLIMAV-Project/README.md

 ## Information
 This proyect contains OCELLIMAV Proyect data and scripts.
 This proyect was partially supported by MINECO (Spain) grant OCELLIMAV (TEC-61708-EXP).
 For more information about this work please check paper:

-*Bioinspired Vision-Only Attitude Rate Estimation Using Machine-Learning* by M.Mérida-Floriano, F.Caballero, D.García-Morales, L.Casares and L.Merino, submmited to the 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2018)
+*Bioinspired Direct Visual Estimation of Attitude Rates with Very Low Resolution Images using Deep Networks* by M.Mérida-Floriano, F.Caballero, D.García-Morales, L.Casares and L.Merino, submmited to the 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2018)

 Data processing was compute with Numpy and OpenCV.
 Convolutional Neural Network was trained and tested using Keras2.0 with Theano backend.